Meet Ali, our founder

-Unlike conventional cotton, organic cotton is grown without the use of chemicals in the form of insecticides, herbicides, fungicides, synthetic fertilizers or defoliates.
-Healthy soil is maintained through crop rotation which retains moisture and nutrients in the soil.
-Weeds are controlled by hand hoeing and pests are controlled by the use of natural predators, beneficial insects and trap crops.
-Seeds are natural, untreated and GMO free.
+Unlike conventional cotton, organic cotton is grown without the use of chemical insecticides, herbicides, fungicides, synthetic fertilizers or defoliates.
+Healthy soil is maintained through crop rotation.
+Weeds are removed by hand hoeing and pests are controlled using natural predators, beneficial insects, and trap crops.
+All seeds are natural, untreated and GMO free.

 - Why Merino?

 Why do we choose merino wool for babies?